Health and support services in the UK

 In an emergency

-A great way to come prepared to face various challenges of settling into a new country is by attending one of our pre-departure sessions, which are help free of cost for our students.
-Just walk into any of your nearest IDP office to know more about the same.
+A great way to come prepared to face various challenges of settling into a new country is by attending one of our pre-departure sessions where we prepare you for your life in the UK before you leave.
+These sessions are free to attend.
+Just walk into any of your nearest IDP offices to know more.

 From selecting a university, collecting and submitting my documents and to find me an accommodation, my counsellor helped me through it all.

 IDP pushes you in every stage of your application process and makes sure you don't find an obstacle anywhere along your way.